vladmunteanu/starlette-jsonapi/docs/source/tutorial.rst

 3. Registering resource routes
 ------------------------------
-Before we jump to more advanced features, let's look at how we register the above resource in the Starlette Routing mechanism.
+Before we jump to more advanced features, let's look at how we register the above resource in the Starlette routing mechanism.

 .. code-block:: python